The use of nanoparticles for the early diagnosis, treatment, and imaging of several disorders has increased recently.

 The normalized squared error is used here in the error term.
 The regularization term is the L2 regularization.
 We use a weak weight for this regularization term.

-The following chart shows how the error decreases with the iterations during the training process.
+The following chart shows how errors decrease with the iterations during training.
 The final values are training error = 0.062 NSE and selection error = 0.098 NSE, respectively.

 5. Model selection